HIV Treatment: Understanding Options and Advancements

 3. Fatigue

-Effective HIV treatment requires ongoing monitoring and potential adjustments.
-Healthcare providers typically assess:
+HIV treatment is a lifelong commitment that requires ongoing monitoring and potential adjustments.
+Healthcare providers typically assess treatment effectiveness through regular blood tests that measure:

-2. CD4 count: This measures the health of the immune system.
-A higher CD4 count indicates better immune function.
+1. CD4 count: This indicates the strength of the immune system.

-3. Drug resistance: Periodic tests check if the virus has developed resistance to any medications in the treatment regimen.
+3. Drug resistance testing: This helps determine if the virus has developed resistance to any medications.

 This article is for informational purposes only and should not be considered medical advice.
 Please consult a qualified healthcare professional for personalized guidance and treatment.